YaireAC/data-structures/Assignment 2/README.md

 # Data-Structures-Assignment-2
 This is a program for the course Data Structures at Oregon State.
 This assignment was intended to have us start working with stacks and queues and to start building ADTs on top of other data structures.
-There are a couple parts to the assignment: implementing a stack, implementing a queue, implementing a basic call center using a stack and queue.

 ## The program completes the following requirements.